Fulfill OSHA

 Report serious injuries and fatalities

-Employers in states that follow the federal OSHA guidelines are required to notify OSHA when an employee suffers a work-related death, hospitalization, amputation, or loss of an eye.
+All employers are required to notify OSHA when an employee is killed on the job or suffers a work-related hospitalization, amputation or loss of an eye.
 A fatality must be reported within 8 hours.
 An in-patient hospitalization, amputation or eye loss must be reported within 24 hours.

 Avoid penalties

-The minimum citation for failing to report an injury to OSHA under this requirement varies by state, and could be $5,000 or more.
+The minimum citation for failing to report an injury to OSHA under this requirement is $5,000.
 Emergency medical technicians and other medical personnel are required to report incidents that fall under this requirement.
 If you don’t report the incident and they do, you can be cited.

 Be prepared

-Sign up to receive updates from our blog Work Comp Connect.
+Sign up to receive updates from our Articles & Insights Blog.
 Receive expert advice to keep your workplace safe and OSHA complaint.

 Know the law